fusion809/atom-installer/README.md

 ```

 ## License
-The contents of this repository are licensed under the GNU General Public License version 3 (GNU GPLv3), see [LICENSE](/LICENSE).
+The contents of this repository are licensed under the GNU General Public License version 3 (GNU GPLv3), for a copy, see [LICENSE](/LICENSE).

 ## External Resources
 * [Official Linux Build Instructions for Atom](https://github.com/atom/atom/blob/master/docs/build-instructions/linux.md).